cisagov/cset/README.md

 ![](img/figES6.PNG)
 <br/>

+### Manual Setup

 ### Prerequisites & Necessary Files
-1. Download the CSET Enterprise Files from the [CSET® releases page](https://github.com/cisagov/cset/releases/tag/v10.1).
-Click "CSET_X.X.X.XBinary.zip" file to download it.
+1. Download the CSET Enterprise Files from the [CSET® releases page](https://github.com/cisagov/cset/releases).
+Click the "CSETvXXXX_Enterprise_Binaries.zip" file to download it.
 Once the download is complete, you will need to unzip the folder.
-The download is found in in the latest release.
+This folder includes the CSET® application binaries, as well as the required installation packages listed in prerequsites 2-4.

 2. We will be using Microsoft SQL Server 2019 for this setup.
-If you need to, you can download the [Express version from Microsoft directly](https://www.microsoft.com/en-us/download/details.aspx?id=56840)
+If you need to, you can download the [Express version from Microsoft directly](https://www.microsoft.com/en-us/download/details.aspx?id=101064).

-  a.
-CSET® requires your server to have the URL Rewrite Module installed as well.
-Again, this can be downloaded [directly from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=47337)
+3. CSET® requires your server to have the URL Rewrite Module installed as well.
+Again, this can be downloaded [directly from Microsoft](https://www.iis.net/downloads/microsoft/url-rewrite) (Note that this module cannot be installed until IIS has been installed first.
+The process for installing IIS is explained in the next section).

+4. CSET® requires the ASP.NET Core 7 and .NET 7 runtimes to run successfully.
+It is recommended to install these using the .NET 7 Hosting Bundle, which includes both of these runtimes and IIS support.
+This can be downloaded [directly from Microsoft](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).

-3. If you are using an SQL Server, download and install Microsoft [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)
+5. If you are using a SQL Server, download and install Microsoft [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15).

 ### Installing IIS